MicrosoftDocs/windows-ai-docs/docs/get-started-desktop.md

 We will be creating a somewhat simplified version of the SqueezeNet Object Detection sample, which is available on [GitHub](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Samples/SqueezeNetObjectDetection/Desktop/cpp).
 You can download the complete sample if you want to see what it will be like when you finish.

+We'll be using C++/WinRT to access the WinML APIs.
+See [C++/WinRT](https://docs.microsoft.com/windows/uwp/cpp-and-winrt-apis/) for more information.

 In this tutorial, you'll learn how to:

 > [!div class="checklist"]